-Autumn Term 1 Autumn Term 2 Spring Term 1 Spring Term 2 Summer Term 1 Summer Term 2 Skills and knowledge Learning solo choreography and transforming it into an ensemble piece.
-Focus is on one specific style of dance (Street) Ensemble performance skills in street dance.
-Street dance repertoire study Ensemble performance skills in street dance.
-Performance assessment.
-Solo choreography - learning how to create material with a choreographic intention Dance A-level workshop Key Assessments Work collaboratively to rehearse a dance piece Perform in the chosen dance genre (knowledge and understanding of technique, coordination, musicality, physical awareness, spatial awareness Understand own work in relation to a professional piece and identify strengths and areas for development Evaluation of what students enjoyed most about the process and identify what they found most challenging Choreograph a solo performance Rehearse and bring choreography to performance Describe and evaluate the choreographic journey Choreograph a duet performance Rehearse and bring choreography to performance Describe and evaluate the choreographic journey Important literacy and numeracy developed this year summarising and condensing e of subject terminology and a g to support clearly communica be made to: rhythm, sequenci ated viewpoints.
-Wider skills and enrichment Ability to be reflective about own beliefs and perspective on life, reveal their creativity when developing ideas for a performance, self-appraisal, evaluation, teamwork, leadership, research, presentation, communication and problem solving and a sense of enjoyment and fascination in learning about themselves, others and the world around them.
-How you can help your child at home practice. ur child to see professional wo Dance UK website to support t ge in discussion that helps you r child to reflect on their
+Autumn Term 1 Autumn Term 2 Spring Term 1 Spring Term 2 Summer Term 1 Summer Term 2 Skills and knowledge Learning Contemporary technique and apply the skills to a performance piece.
+Research the history of Contemporary dance and continue to improve dance technique Increased challenge of Contemporary dance technique Refining work ready for performance assessment Solo choreography - learning how to create material with a choreographic intention Dance A-level workshop Key Assessments Self-assess Research document Research document and logbook tracking development Evaluation of what students enjoyed most about the process and identify what they found most challenging Choreograph a solo performance Rehearse and bring choreography to performance Describe and evaluate the choreographic journey Choreograph a duet performance Rehearse and bring choreography to performance Describe and evaluate the choreographic journey Important literacy and numeracy developed this year summarising and condensing g to support clearly communic ated viewpoints.
+Research undertaken and use lation between production fea Wider skills and enrichment Ability to be reflective about own beliefs and perspective on life, reveal their creativity when developing ideas for a performance, self-appraisal, evaluation, teamwork, leadership, research, presentation, communication and problem solving and a sense of enjoyment and fascination in learning about themselves, others and the world around them.
+How you can help your child at home practice. ur child to see professional wo Dance UK website to support t e in discussion that helps your child to reflect on their